Returning to Work: Your Pumping Schedule & Stash Plan

 Content Writer

-Here’s the whole plan: how much to have ready before your first day, when to start building it, what your pumping day actually looks like, how much to send to daycare, and how to keep your supply steady through the change.
+This plan covers what your first day requires, when to start building for it, what your pumping day looks like, how much to send to daycare, and how to keep your supply steady through the change.

 How much milk do you need stashed before day one?

-If you haven’t built that cushion yet, start from the daily-intake math and work up to it.
-Our guide on how to build a breast milk stash covers the pumping side, when to start, how to add sessions without hurting supply, and how to store it so none goes to waste.
+If you haven’t built even the first-day number yet, our guide on how to build a breast milk stash covers the pumping side, when to start, how to add sessions without hurting supply, and how to store it so none goes to waste.

 Get your number